rjray/advent-2020-clojure/src/advent_of_code/README.md

 But part 2...?
 I spent over two hours on it.
 I finally got something that worked, but along the way I had two different iterations of a solution that ran for over 20 minutes each without returning a value.
 I was furiously reading up on memoization and trying to apply that here.
 I finally got something that works, but I will admit that I helped myself along by looking at a few other completed solutions.
 I feel like I learned a *LOT* from part 2, but it's painful to have spent this much time so early in the challenge...

+**Edit**: I want to credit [Vincent Cantin](https://github.com/green-coder) for the solution that ended up influencing my part 2 solution the most.
+I was already doing something very similar to his code, but I had placed `memoize` in the wrong place.
+Understanding the differences between his solution and my initial attempts was very educational.

 ## day11.clj

 Day 11 (--/--).